sobolevn/sobolevn.github.io/_posts/2019-03-10-enforcing-srp.md

 send_postcards(datetime.now())
 ```

 The problem is clearly seen in this example.
 We have a lot of dependencies-related boilerplate.
-Every time we create an instance of `SendTodayPostcardsUsecase` – we have to create all its dependencies.
+Every time we create an instance of `SendTodaysPostcardsUsecase` – we have to create all its dependencies.
 Going all the way deep.

 And all this boilerplate seems redundant.
 We have already specified all types of expected dependencies in our class.
 And transitive dependencies in our class's dependencies, and so on.
 Why do we have to duplicate this code once again?